Top Reasons Why Fastfood Customers Should Clean Up Their Tables After Use

 3. Restaurant staff are not well-paid.

 One lame excuse we hear about not return trays and leftover food is that the act might mean cleaners will lose their jobs as their tasks are being carried out by someone else.
 In reality, fast food outlets and restaurants could barely survive without these hardworking crew.
 And clearing up trays is only a small part of their list of tasks.
 Another reality is that they are among the lowest paid workers in the city, with the amount of work they have to do.
 That means that our cheap fast food order does not cover for the effort of cleaning the table.

 4. Fast food outlets are meant to be self-service.

 Unlike in restaurants where dish is served by waiters, bill comes to the table, and ad hoc requests such as menu list, glass of water, extra sugar or spoon and fork are handed over without us standing up, fast food joints are meant to follow a self-service routine.
 This means we have to go to the counter with out tray, order food and bring them over to our table.
 But the self-service gesture also extends after we have finished our meals.
 Clearing up our tables and returning our trays should also be part of it.

 Fastfood staff may have multiple job descriptions and depending on pace of activity during busy hours, they might perform other tasks too.
 If service crew can only focus on certain tasks such as serving food, there is less risk of contamination coming from doing multiple things.

-Hong Kong’s dependence on domestic workers may have spoiled its people, treating restaurants and fast food outlets as an extension of their homes where domestic helpers are on hand to clean up their tables.
 While such lifestyle can be difficult to change, especially when coupled with other list of excuses, it is not impossible to reverse the trend.
 Introducing this gesture of kindness is one way to cultivate a healthy, loving society that we all want Hong Kong to become.